pustotnik/zenmake/docs/dependencies.rst

 ZenMake doesn't merge your own variables in your buildconf files if you use some of them.
-Other variables are merged including ``matrix``.
-But build tasks in the ``matrix`` which are not from the current buildconf are ignored excepting explicit specified ones.
+Other variables are merged including ``byfilter``.
+But build tasks in the ``byfilter`` which are not from the current buildconf are ignored excepting explicit specified ones.

 Some examples can be found in the directory 'subdirs'